Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

  - 20% → Validation
  - 10% → Test

-This increases the amount of data used for training and allows the model to learn from the full distribution — **within each user**.
+This increases the amount of data used for training and allows the model to learn from the full distribution ← **within each user**.

 > [!tip]
 > This setup can be helpful for tasks like personalization, where the model needs to generalize across **instances**, not necessarily across **identities**.

 > [!question] _When is random split within users preferable?_
-> When you're not concerned with unseen users, but instead want to improve prediction quality **within the same users** — for example in personalized systems.
+> When we're not concerned with unseen users, but instead want to improve prediction quality **within the same users**, for example in personalized systems.

 ---